To help diagnose generalized anxiety disorder, your health provider may:

 - Anxiety or worry that causes you significant distress or interferes with your daily life

-- Anxiety that isn't related to another mental health condition, such as panic attacks, substance abuse or post-traumatic stress disorder (PTSD)
+- Anxiety that isn't related to another mental health condition, such as panic attacks or post-traumatic stress disorder (PTSD), substance abuse, or a medical condition

 Generalized anxiety disorder often occurs along with other mental health problems, which can make diagnosis and treatment more challenging.
 Some disorders that commonly occur with generalized anxiety disorder include: